frictionlessdata/datapackage-pipelines/README.md

   - Performace wise, validating the data in every step is very CPU instensive
   - In some cases you modify the schema in one step and the data in another, so you would only like to validate the data once all the changes were made

-  In any case, all the `dump.to_*` standard processors validata their input data, regardless of the `validate` flag - so in case you're using them, your data validity is covered.
+  In any case, when using the `set_types` standard processor, it will validate and transform the input data with the new types..

 ## The Standard Processor Library